-That's it; assembly is finished.
-Now for the big moment!
-The batteries supplied may need to be charged before use, as it is safer to ship them that way.
-Use the USB-serial adapter (supplied) to power the badge.
+Now for the big moment.
+The batteries supplied will probably need to be charged before use, as it's safer to ship them that way.
+So use the USB-serial adapter (supplied) to power the badge.
+BE CAREFUL NOT TO PLUG IT IN BACKWARDS!
+The bottom of the adapter labels its 5V and GND pins; plug it in so the +5V and GND pins match the labels on the board.
 (See Appendix B for information on installing and using this adapter.)